ucsd-cse8a-w21/ucsd-cse8a-w21.github.io/paf/index.md

 ## `tally`

-Write a program that continually prompts a user for a string of input with the prompt `"Enter a name (or nothing to stop):"`.
+Write a program that continually prompts a user for a string of input with the prompt `"Enter a name (or nothing to stop): "`.
 If the user inputs an empty string, the program should print the name that they entered the most times, in this format:

 ```
 Winner is <name> with <n> votes.